UMM-CSci/senior-seminar/_resources/FindingSources.md

 ---
-title: Finding appropriate sources
+title: Finding sources for your senior seminar paper
 ---

-# Finding appropriate sources
+# Finding sources for your senior seminar paper

 Your paper will be based on recent peer reviewed computer science research literature.
 We require you to have at least three reasonably recent peer reviewed sources as key sources of your paper.